What's the Average Salary for Nurses With a Master's Degree in Nursing?

 If helping nurses hone their nursing skills, develop critical thinking abilities, and advance their careers, becoming a nurse educator might be a great nursing career for you.

-Part Four MSN vs. BSN: How Much More Can You Make With an MSN Degree?
+MSN vs. BSN: How Much More Can You Make With an MSN Degree?

-When you compare the median BSN salary to the income of an APRN or nurse administrator, nurses who earn an MSN can, on average, make between and $29,000 to $42,000 more per year!
+When you compare the median BSN salary to the income of an APRN or nurse administrator, nurses who earn an MSN can, on average, make between $29,000 to $42,000 more per year!

 It is also essential to consider several other factors that come into play when determining the overall BSN to MSN salary, like the city and state where you live, the type of industry you work in, whether you work full-time or part-time, and the type of MSN degree earned.

-Part Five Is Earning an MSN Degree Worth it?
+Is Earning an MSN Degree Worth it?

 Achieving an MSN can completely alter your nursing career in the best possible way.
 There are so many potential career opportunities with higher salaries to match for nurses who pursue advanced education.